pakolalo/testing-services/README.md

 # TestingServices

-This project is for testing the services and components in Angular 17.
+This project is to test Angular 17 components and services.